Docufessional Films

 More

 Joey’s films and live performances have been exhibited at venues and museums all around the world.
 Joey has created a prolific and acclaimed body of moving image work including shorts, installations, soundscapes and film-related performances.
-He was the recipient of the Willard Van Dyke Award for Non-Fiction Film, the Kodak Film Award and awarded Best Experimental Film at many international film festivals.
+He was the recipient of the Charles & Lucille King Family Foundation Award, the Willard Van Dyke Award for Non-Fiction Film, the Eastman Kodak Film Award, the Purchase Film Conservatory's Dean's Award, and awarded Best Experimental Film at many international film festivals.
 He is often invited to present and discuss his work in person.

-The artist writes, directs, performs, blogsshark cage dives, and lives and works in the United States and Europe.
+The artist writes, directs, performs, blogs, shark cage dives, and lives and works in the United States and Europe.
 Joey is currently working on his first feature-length film commissioned by the United Kingdom.
-He served as Executive Director of the Millennium Film Workshop from 2016 to 2022 and created his own DIY underground avant-garde screening/reading series in New York City called, Hijack! .
+He served as Executive Director of the Millennium Film Workshop from 2016 to 2022 and created his own DIY underground avant-garde screening/reading series micro-cinema in New York City called, Hijack!.
 Joey currently serves as Co-Director of the annual 'Pixelvision' international film festival PXLTHIS, together with Frank Zappa archivist, artist Gerry Fialka.

 The Museum of Modern Art , MoMA exhibited Joey's 16mm film work (2022).
 The Ann Arbor Film Festival (2023) presented Joey's experimental films screened at the legendary Michigan State theatre.
-The CineSalon Experimental Film Festival in Cork City, Ireland (2024) presented Joey's VHS/Hi8 experimental cinema in Cork, Ireland.
-Joey's career in music is featured in Lamb of God's guitarist Mark Morton's (2024) memoir book, 'Desolation: a Heavy Metal Memoir' Joey will be featured in The NY Times bestselling author Cathy Scott's upcoming biography book (2025) on the life of true crime best selling author Ann Rule.
-Joey is also interviewed and featured in an upcoming international documentary (2025) for GoGoGo Films and French-German public TV channel ARTE about the impact of the death penalty on the families and loved ones of executed violent offenders, and The NY Times Best Selling novel, ' The Stranger Beside Me'.
+The CineSalon Experimental Film Festival presented Joey's VHS/Hi8 experimental films in 2024, and Joey will be their featured artist with a solo show- film & sound art exhibition- 2025 in Cork CIty, Ireland.
+Joey's career in music was featured in Lamb of God's guitarist Mark Morton's (2024) memoir book, 'Desolation: a Heavy Metal Memoir' .
+Joey will be featured in The NY Times bestselling author Cathy Scott's upcoming biography book (2025) on the life of true crime best selling author Ann Rule.
+Joey is also interviewed and featured in an upcoming international documentary (2025) for GoGoGo Films and French-German public TV channel ARTE about the impact of the death penalty on the families and loved ones of executed violent offenders.

 Read